reissbaker/st4t3/README.md

 ordinary TypeScript to determine things like whether or not an input should result in a state transition, it needs to invent its own sub-language for e.g. branching, using a variety of "guard" types expressed as JSON instead of an `if` statement.
+St4t3 just uses `if` statements, or whatever other TypeScript code you'd want to use.

-XState is also much larger and more complex than st4t3; the "minimal" XState implementation &mdash; which is missing many features &mdash; is more than double the size of st4t3; meanwhile, the "core" implementation (the feature-complete version, but without counting any of the external tooling) is roughly 16x the code count.
+XState is also much larger and more complex than St4t3; the "minimal" XState implementation &mdash; which is missing many features &mdash; is more than double the size of St4t3; meanwhile, the "core" implementation (the feature-complete version, but without counting any of the external tooling) is roughly 16x the code count.
 It's hefty.

 ### TS-FSM

-TSM-FSM is a lovely little finite state machine library whose `Events` system inspired st4t3's message dispatch system.
+TSM-FSM is a lovely little finite state machine library whose `Events` system inspired St4t3's message dispatch system.
 It's extremely small, and if you know you want a finite state machine, it looks like a nice one.

 The same lexical power caveats apply, but even more strongly, since TS-FSM is